8 hours, 7 glorious Coron Palawan tourist spots.

 Coron is accessible by boat or by domestic flight.

-Many travellers take a ferry that shuttles between El Nido and Coron.
-The fast ferry takes 4 hours, but it doesn’t operate on Wednesdays.
+Getting from El Nido to Coron takes 4 hours on the fast ferry, but it doesn’t operate on Wednesdays.
 The slow boat takes 6-8 hours and operates daily.
 Ferry timings are fixed and limited, so it’s important to buy your tickets at least 1 day before!

 (I will never take Cebu Pacific Air again.
 My only two experiences with them were fraught with delays after delays.
 I had to sleep overnight at the Manila airport the first time, and I missed my connecting flight back to Singapore on the second flight with them.)

-The Coron Palawan Tour – Ultimate Island-Hopping Tour Around Coron Island
+The Coron Palawan Tour Package – Ultimate Island-Hopping Tour Around Coron Island

-For this Coron Ultimate Island-Hopping tour, it covers most of Coron’s tourist spots.
+For this Coron Ultimate Island-Hopping tour package, it covers most of Coron’s tourist spots.

-I was appalled when I found out that snorkelling gears are not provided as part of the tour, despite it being explicitly written on the website.
+I was appalled when I found out that snorkelling gears are not provided as part of the tour, despite it being explicitly written on the website prior to booking this .
 It costs 200 pesos/USD 4 for the rental of snorkelling gears.

 Alternatively, you can also purchase your own snorkelling gears, on top of water booties, waterproof camera bags and sunscreen, among others, from local shops and sellers.

-The Eco-Tourism Development Fee is included under my tour package.
+The Eco-Tourism Development Fee is included under my Coron tour package.

 At 8:30am promptly, the tour guide appeared at the reception of my hotel, and led me to a private van to join the others on the same tour as me.
 We went around to pick up other passengers and about a half hour later, we finally reached the port to get on board our boat to explore the islands of Coron!